 - Near the begining of the story Daylen tries to heal his own lightbinding power, and suffers some kind of feedback backlash.
 Later in the story, Ahrek tells Daylen that he can’t rejuvinate his own light bringing powers because “It’s like trying to repair something that’s being damaged at the same rate”.
 Aside from the nonsense of the explanation (the healing happens much faster than the power is consumed) I liked the feedback angle better.

-We mostly learn about Binding powers from Daylen’s internal narration which, in keeping with the rest of the story, tells too much and shows too little.
+While we primarily learn about Binding powers from Daylen’s internal narration which, in keeping with the rest of the story, tells too much and shows too little.
 Still, he experiments with his powers and we learn about them along with him.
-I have a few complaints here too, like when Daylen is falling to his death, comes up with a plan, and then fails to practice getting the timing right for several hours, pulling it off perfectly at the last second (of course).
+I have some critiques here as well, like when Daylen is falling to his death, comes up with a plan, and then fails to practice getting the timing right for several hours, pulling it off perfectly at the last second (of course).

 Before wrapping up the superpower section, there are a few arbitrary limitations which apparently exist in the world, one of them explicit and one implicit.
 We are told early in the story that Bringers can not heal old age.
 Since they can otherwise repair radically grievous injuries such as limb loss, it’s not clear how this restriction makes sense.
 Why can’t they just “re-grow” the whole person?
 It keeps immortality out of the scenario, which I approve of as it simplifies things.